Alex5902/SRS-Japanese-Flashcard-Website/README.md

 ***Note**: The project is fully functional locally, but there are issues with cookies not being sent properly when deployed on Render.
 I am actively working on a solution to this problem.*

 ## Project Aim
-The aim of this project was to create a flashcard website that utilised a Spaced Repition System (SRS) to allow me users to learn the kanji required for the JLPT N2 exam (Advanced Japanese Proficiency Exam).
+The aim of this project was to create a flashcard website that utilised a Spaced Repition System (SRS) to allow users to learn the kanji required for the JLPT N2 exam (Advanced Japanese Proficiency Exam).
 This projects was inspired by the Japanese flashcard website, *wanikani*.
 However, the main difference between my project and *wanikani* is its focus, my project priotises the user learning **only** the kanji required for the exam.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript